aspose-total/Aspose.Total-Products/total/en/cpp/conversion/ps-to-ppsx/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render PS to PPSX within C++ Applications" h2="Convert PS to PPSX within your C++ Applications without using Microsoft<sup>&reg;</sup> PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert PS to PPSX?</h2>

+If you are a C++ developer, you may need to integrate the feature of converting PostScript (PS) to PowerPoint Presentation (PPSX) inside your C++ applications.
+This conversion is necessary to make the presentation more interactive and visually appealing.

+<h2>How Aspose.Total Helps for PS to PPSX Conversion?</h2>

+Aspose.Total for C++ is a comprehensive package of APIs that helps developers to work with various file formats.
+It includes two APIs, Aspose.PDF for C++ and Aspose.Slides for C++, which can be used to convert PS to PPSX.

-Are you a C++ developer looking to add to integrate PS to PPSX conversion feature inside your C++ applications?
-You can do it in two simple steps.
-You can export PS to PPTX by using [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/).
-Secondly, by using [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/), you can convert PPTX to PPSX.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+To convert PS to PPSX, you can use Aspose.PDF for C++ to export PS to PPTX.
+Then, you can use Aspose.Slides for C++ to convert PPTX to PPSX.
+Both APIs are available in the Aspose.Total for C++ package.

+Aspose.PDF for C++ is a powerful API that enables developers to create, read, edit, and convert PDF documents.
+It supports a wide range of features, such as text extraction, image extraction, page manipulation, and much more.

+Aspose.Slides for C++ is a powerful API that enables developers to create, read, edit, and convert PowerPoint presentations.
+It supports a wide range of features, such as text extraction, image extraction, page manipulation, and much more.

+By using Aspose.Total for C++, developers can easily integrate the feature of converting PS to PPSX inside their C++ applications.
+It is a comprehensive package of APIs that helps developers to work with various file formats.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}